| |

 This used to be a blank wall in my client, Lisa’s small kitchen nook…

 Those are banquettes for everyone’s favorite place to gather!
-You may also like Why A Classic White Kitchen Works.
+Also, check out Why A Classic White Kitchen Works.

 Shop Banquette Tables: